-My forthcoming book addresses a self-activism and self-entrepreneurship model that empowers emotional awareness and resiliency in the face of life's amazing challenges.
+My forthcoming book (3) addresses a self-activism and self-entrepreneurship model that empowers emotional awareness and resiliency in the face of life's amazing challenges.
 Strategies to identify and break the burnout cycle are targeted.
 Specific tools for both children and adults to optimize emotional intelligence are given.

 1. Tait, D. et al., “Changes in Burnout and Satisfaction with Work-life Balance in Physicians and the General US Working Population between 2001 and 2014, Proceedings of the Mayo Clinic 90, no 12 (2015):1613.